About

 Baramay Ung

 This project started in Peru in July 2023, when I tried plant medicine for the first time.
 I asked the medicine: What should I do with my life?
 I burned out from my music career, and I somehow ended up spending the pandemic running massive Covid operations, but that job was ending.
-I wasn’t sure what direction to go in.
+I wasn’t sure what to do next.

-I hope you'll be able to see that for yourself, in these interviews and in yourself.
-Everyone has a story and everyone's story matters.
-Let's create space for reflection, empathy, and light in a complicated and often dark world.
+Thank you for visiting this space, a space for reflection, empathy, and light in a complicated and often dark world.